HenrikDK/youtube-xbmc-plugin/README.md

 youtube-xbmc-plugin
 ===================

-Official Youtube Plugin for XBMC (No longer maintained)
+Old Youtube Plugin for XBMC (No longer maintained)